 You should live twice; in it and in my rhyme.

-It is my hope that as you approach the sonnets, and I encourage you to do just that, you may be touched by the thing that drives them, the love (a rose by any other name) that gives them speech and animation.
-Like the Scripture, like love, this kind of awareness comes by revelation not by explanation.
+It is my hope that as you approach the sonnets, and I encourage you to do just that, you may be touched by the thing that drives them, the love that gives them speech and animation.
+Like the Scripture, like love, this kind of awareness comes by revelation, not by explanation.
 Having written biography, spending time with the necessary ghosts, and anticipating my first work of historical fiction in the very near future, to get to know an individual, sometimes the most formidable strategy is to discover what he or she loves, then follow the trail it leaves, sometimes no more than a faint hint of perfume or the outline of a footprint.
 Tyndale certainly proves that, for whom concealment was not just a science, but a defense.
 To know what he loves is to approach the center, to know the God he burned for (both literally and figuratively).
 I think Shakespeare, Tyndale’s heir, does the same.
 He may not show himself, but he is most willing to show you where to look anyway.
 He can run, but he cannot, well, you know.